Spin-Adapted Fermionic Unitaries: From Lie Algebras to Compact Quantum Circuits: Compact Universal Subset of the Symmetry-Adapted sa GSD Operator Pool

+Here, we present a proof-of-principle numerical demonstration for the ground, $^1A_g$, electronic state of a $D_{2h}$-distorted hexagonal arrangement of six hydrogen atoms in the STO-6G minimum basis \cite{Hehre.1969.10.1063/1.1672392} (see Table SIII in the {\sm} for the nuclear coordinates).
+Starting from a restricted Hartree--Fock (RHF) reference, we employed ADAPT-VQE with various operator pools, including GSD, which conserves all symmetries except $S^2$, as well as saGSD and several of its subsets defined in panel (a) of \cref{fig:adapt}, all of which respect all symmetries.

-In \cref{fig:adapt}, we show the results of our ADAPT-VQE numerical simulations for the $\text{H}_6$/STO-6G system.
-We begin by noticing that although ADAPT-VQE-GSD eventually collapsed to the exact ground electronic state, it requires an unnecessarily large number of parameters, as it is exploring the much larger 6-electron Hilbert space containing totally symmetric, $S_z = 0$ singlet, triplet, quintet, and septet states.
-Indeed, as shown in panel (c) of \cref{fig:adapt}, the ADAPT-VQE-GSD simulation is plagued by severe spin-symmetry breaking, which is eventually restored as the wavefunction collapses to the lowest-energy $^1A_g$ state.
-When employing the saGSD pool, ADAPT-VQE provides chemically accurate results (within \SI{1}{\milli\textit{E}_h} of the exact energy) with almost one third of the parameters compared to its GSD counterpart, and produces numerically exact energies with about half the number of parameters.
-However, the saGSD pool contains all types of singlet spin-adapted double excitations, including the quantum-resource-demanding $^{[1]}\!A_{PQ}^{RS}$ ones.
+As shown in \cref{fig:adapt}(b), although ADAPT-VQE-GSD eventually converges to the exact $^1A_g$ ground electronic state, which is the global energy minimum, it requires an unnecessarily large number of parameters, as it is exploring the much larger ($A_g$, $N = 6$, $S_z = 0$) subspace of the many-electron Hilbert space, which contains singlet, triplet, quintet, and septet states.
+Indeed, as shown in panel (c) of \cref{fig:adapt}, the ADAPT-VQE-GSD simulation is plagued by severe spin-symmetry breaking, which is eventually restored as the wavefunction converges to the lowest-energy $^1A_g$ state.
+When employing the saGSD pool, the ADAPT-VQE ansatz rigorously preserves $S^2$ symmetry and provides chemically accurate results (within \SI{1}{\milli\textit{E}_h} of the exact energy) with only about one third of the parameters compared to its GSD counterpart, and produces numerically exact energies with about half the number of parameters.
+However, the saGSD pool contains all classes of singlet spin-adapted double excitations, including the quantum-resource-demanding $\intT$ ones.

-Although all approximations to the saGSD pool explored in this study rigorously enforce all symmetries, they may not be as expressive as the parent pool.
+Although all subsets of the saGSD pool explored in this study rigorously enforce all symmetries, they may not be as expressive as the parent pool.
 A characteristic example is the CNOT-frugal saGSpD pool, which is not universal when point-group symmetry is enforced and barely improves upon the underlying RHF energy.
-The two approximations to saGSD that produce numerically exact energies are saGSD0 and pDint0.
-As shown in panel (a) of \cref{fig:adapt}, the saGSD0 pool is reminiscent of the classical CCD0 and CCSD0 approaches \cite{Bulik.2015.10.1021/acs.jctc.5b00422}, while pDint0 contains only perfect-pairing doubles and spin-adapted doubles going through an intermediate singlet.
-Although both pools have the same cost in terms of CNOTs, namely, the $^{[0]}\!A_{PQ}^{RS}$ operators, pDint0 contains fewer elements, resulting in a reduced number of measurements required for the expansion step of adaptive algorithms such as ADAPT-VQE.
-Based on these preliminary numerical results, pDint0 is the smallest universal symmetry-adapted operator pool, striking the best balance between computational cost and rigorously enforcing all symmetries.
+As anticipated from our formal analysis, the three subsets of saGSD that produce numerically exact energies are saGSD0, saGSpDint0, and pDint0.